The Festivals of American Samoa

 Don't miss the additional events that typically take place during the celebration or in the days following.
 Fautasi (traditional canoe) races are a highlight, and there's usually a vibrant trade fair happening around Utulei near Pago Pago where you can soak up the local atmosphere.

-The festival is usually held during the weekend of 17th April, but check out the American Samoa Visitors Bureau's website for the upcoming dates.
+The festival is usually held during the weekend of April 17, but check out the American Samoa Visitors Bureau's website or social media for the upcoming dates.

 Much like American Samoa Flag Day, Manu'a Cession Day (also known as Manu'a Flag Day) is a celebration that honours the three outer islands: Ta'ū, Ofu and Olosega.
 The pride these communities hold for their heritage is absolutely infectious, and it shows in how they celebrate - not for just one day, but for three whole days!

 If you're looking to experience authentic island culture, the villages of the Manu'a Islands are where you'll want to be during this time.
-You'll find everything from spirited volleyball and cricket matches to live DJ sets, mouth-watering BBQ and vibrant agricultural farm fairs.
+On Ta'ū, you can witness the 'ava and flag-raising ceremony in Ta'ū Village.
+Meanwhile, across the islands, you'll find everything from spirited volleyball and cricket matches to live DJ sets, mouth-watering BBQ and vibrant agricultural farm fairs.
 Don't miss the traditional fa'afiafiaga performances either, giving you a real taste of Samoan culture at its finest.

-The festival is usually held during the weekend of 16th July, but check out the American Samoa Visitors Bureau's website for the upcoming dates.
+The festival is usually held during the weekend of July 16, but check out the American Samoa Visitors Bureau's website or social media for the upcoming dates.

 You'll find that Palolo Rise is less of a festival and more of a treasured community tradition that's been passed down through generations in American Samoa.